 Cosinuke has worked with the UC men's program the last two seasons as the volunteer goalkeeper coach.

-Cosinuke has spent the last two years as a volunteer assistant with the Bearcats' men's program where he worked mainly with the goalkeepers and aided UC in qualifying for the conference tournament each year.
+Cosinuke spent the 2012 and 2013 seasons as a volunteer assistant with the Bearcats’ men’s program where he worked mainly with the goalkeepers and aided UC in qualifying for the conference tournament each year.
 In 2013, he had a keeper named National Goalkeeper of the Week once and American Athletic Conference Goalkeeper of the Week once.
 Off the field, he was heavily active in video analysis and organizing team camps and clinics.

 After graduating from Kimball Union Academy in Meriden, N.H., Cosinuke played Division I soccer at Florida Atlantic University in Boca Raton, Fla.
-During the 2009 season, he served as an assistant coach at Florida Atlantic University in addition to his extensive involvement with local youth soccer clubs and camps.
+During the 2009 season, he served as an assistant coach at FAU in addition to his extensive involvement with local youth soccer clubs and camps.

 Cosinuke holds the Advanced National Goalkeeping License from the National Soccer Coaches Association of America and several licenses from the US Soccer Federation.
 He is a native of Lebanon, N.H.